partcoffee/uni/_case/formalities.md

 ## Secondary work

 I also have a fair amount of unfinished or unrelated (to the university) projects.
-I simply ran out of time to do other projects this year, but I have included bits and pieces anyway.
 They may not be as polished or well thought out as everything else, but I have included them <a href="/secondary">in this portfolio</a> to emphasise their existence anyway.

 <div class="div"></div>